Pelicans beat Blazers 102-94; Lillard misses all 10 3s

 Carmelo Anthony had 23 points and nine rebounds but Portland had its four-game winning streak snapped.
 Hassan Whiteside added 16 rebounds and 11 points.

 Portland’s backcourt duo of Lillard and CJ McCollum was a combined 2 for 20 from the 3-point line.
-Lillard had an especially tough night, going 0 for 10 beyond the arc, the first time in his career that he’s failed to make a 3-pointer while attempting at least seven.
+Lillard had an especially tough night, going 0 for 10 beyond the arc, the first time in his career that he’s failed to make a 3-pointer while attempting at least nine.
+His previous low mark was 0 for 8 in his rookie season.

+”First time for everything,” Lillard said. ”Tonight was one of those nights.
+I’ve been scoring and shooting the ball well enough in this league where it’s not something I’m about to go and stay up over.”

-New Orleans was 15 for 35 from the 3-point line while Portland finished 4 for 29.
+The Blazers shot 13.8% from the 3-point line, tying a franchise worst in percentage with at least 25 attempts, going 4 for 29.
+New Orleans, on the other hand, was 15 for 35 from the 3-point line.
 The Pelicans outscored the Blazers 45-12 behind the arc.

+”We were into it,” Lillard said of his team’s effort. ”But if you make four 3s and they make 15, it’s going to be hard to win.”

 Derrick Favors had 12 points and 13 rebounds for the Pelicans, while JJ Redick had 16 points.